cavi21/dry-logic/docsite/source/operations.html.md

 ### Each (`each`)

-> True when any of the inputs is true when applied to the predicate.
-Similar to `Array#any?`
+> True when all of the inputs are true when applied to the predicate.
+Similar to `Array#all?`

 ``` ruby
 is_only_odd = build do